Football is all about goals, they are what win the games after all. That is one of the reasons that we love to bet on goals being scored.

 But defending is its own art too and is this other, alternative part of the game that is every bit as crucial to a team’s success.

-With the upcoming FIFA World Cup in Qatar beginning to occupy our thoughts, we thought it would be a good idea to focus on how common clean sheets have been at past World Cups.
+With the upcoming FIFA World Cup in North America beginning to occupy our thoughts, we thought it would be a good idea to focus on how common clean sheets have been at past World Cups.

 These stats are important for both teams to score bets, win-to-nil bets, over/under goals per team and any market that involves one or both teams scoring.